 Research Group Sustainable Economic Dynamics and Innovation

-The research group investigates the role of economic patterns and dynamics for the transformative capacities of cities and regions.
-It is building upon findings about complex intra- and interregional interactions between economic sectors and about incentive mechanisms that determine sustainability-relevant actions of economic actors (e. g. households, companies, municipalities).
-Special interest is given to factors that determine sustainability-oriented innovations.
-The aim is to contribute to the development of policy instruments for spatial sustainability transformations through inter- and transdisciplinary cooperation.
+The research group “Sustainable Economic Dynamics and Innovation” investigates the role of economic levers as critical components of the transformative capacities of cities and regions.
+It is building upon findings about complex intra- and interregional interactions between economic sectors, about sustainable economic models, and about forces that determine sustainability-relevant actions of economic actors (e.g. households, companies, municipalities).
+Special interest is given to factors that determine sustainability-oriented innovations, and the institutionalisation and spatial diffusion of sustainable practices.
+The aim is to contribute to the development of policy instruments and the necessary tools and evaluation frameworks through inter- and transdisciplinary cooperation.

-The research group works with a wide range of approaches, including economic-mathematical modelling, statistical and econometric analysis, surveys and qualitative analysis methods.
+The research group works with a wide range of approaches, including economic-mathematical modelling, statistical and econometric analysis, surveys, thematic content and qualitative analysis methods.
 We develop and use regional input-output models, network methods and computable general equilibrium (CGE) models to determine the effects of environmental shocks, structural changes and policies on local economies.
-We apply statistical and GIS analyses as well as case study evidence to determine causal relationships and intervention levers.
+We apply statistical analyses as well as comparative case study evidence to determine causal relationships and intervention levers.

 The core research questions are:

-• What are the linkages between spatial-economic patterns and dynamics and the transformative capacities of cities and regions?
+• What are the linkages between spatial-economic patterns, regulatory and market pressures, and the transformative capacities of cities and regions?

 • How can economic incentives and mechanisms be designed and used to increase the transformative capacities of cities and regions and to direct innovation towards sustainability?